-Jeremy L. Overstreet Memorial Scholarship
+Jeremy L. Overstreet Memorial Scholarship - NW Arkansas Radiologic Imaging Sciences students only

 This scholarship was established in loving memory of Mr. Jeremy L. Overstreet by the Overstreet family in 2011.
 A dedicated student with unwavering personal strength, Overstreet graduated in 2005 with high honors from the Radiologic Imaging Sciences program at the UAMS Area Health Education Center in Fayetteville.
 After graduation, he worked at Mercy Health Systems in Rogers until he passed away of cancer in 2011.